viamrobotics/docs/docs/components/arm.md

 **Parameters:**

-- `pose` [(Pose)](https://python.viam.dev/autoapi/viam/components/arm/index.html#viam.components.arm.Pose): A representation of the arm's current position as a 6 dof (six degrees of freedom) pose.
+- `pose` [(Pose)](https://python.viam.dev/autoapi/viam/components/arm/index.html#viam.components.arm.Pose): A representation of the arm's current position as a 6 DOF (six degrees of freedom) pose.
 The `Pose` is composed of values for location and orientation with respect to the origin.
 Location is expressed as distance, which is represented by x, y, and z coordinate values.
 Orientation is expressed as an orientation vector, which is represented by o_x, o_y, o_z, and theta values.
 - `world_state`[(WorldState)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.WorldState): Obstacles that the arm must avoid while it moves from its original position to the position specified in `pose`.
 A `WorldState` can include a variety of attributes, including a list of obstacles around the object (`obstacles`), a list of spaces the robot may operate within (`interaction_spaces`), and a list of supplemental transforms (`transforms`).
 These fields are optional.

 **Returns:**